Emergency Department Clinical Research Group

 The ED-CO study: a prospective enhanced surveillance study of carboxyhaemoglobin (CO) levels in patients attending the Emergency Department with symptoms suggestive of CO exposure.
 Heather Jarman (Chief Investigator), and other consortium members.
 Funded by the CO Research Trust (formerly the Gas Safety Trust).
 ISRCTN registration: 16329899 [link]

 Clinical Academic Lead: Professor Heather Jarman

-The Clinical Academic Lead is responsible for the work of the Clinical Research Unit.
-This includes supervision of the academic staff working on research projects, and for the day to day operation of the unit in managing and coordinating clinical trials.
+The Clinical Academic Lead is the leadership position within the Clinical Research Group.
+This includes leading the group’s strategy, supervision of the academic staff working on research projects, and for the day to day operation of the unit in managing and coordinating clinical trials.

 The researcher in residence is an experienced post-doctoral researcher who supports the Clinical Research Unit’s own research program.
 They work with clinical staff to develop projects, support applications for research funding and provide mentorship to novice researchers.